 Why is it so important to create a zero-waste bathroom?

-Creating a bathroom without waste all sound nice and easy, but why should you even consider doing it?
-Ever heard of microplastics?
-They are little pieces of plastics that come from the products we use at a daily base.
-Like the shampoo that comes from your plastic bottles and your plastic toothbrush.
-When you use them they loose such tiny pieces of plastic that we are not able to see with our bare eyes.
-These microplastics end up at or in your body and in our water supply.
+Creating a bathroom without waste all sound nice and easy.
+But why should you consider getting rid of all the throw-away bottles?
+Have you ever heard of microplastics?
+They are little pieces of plastics that were once part of your bigger plastic items.
+Even daily products like your shampoo and toothpaste contain plastics.
+When you use them they loose such tiny pieces of plastic that we are not able to see.
+These microplastics end up in your body and our water supply.
 And because they are so tiny, the water filtering companies are unable to filter them out.
-Which makes our drinking water fuller with plastics each and every time.
+Which makes our drinking water fuller with plastics every time.

 Your shower in an eco-friendly style